 My first suicide attempt was in my late teens or early twenties, I’d say 16 probably.
 I was mad at my parents.
 I hated and despised them.
-So I decided that suicide would be a good way to get my revenge on them.
+So I decided that suicide would be an excellent way to get my revenge on them.
 I don’t remember why I hated my parents, it was probably some stupid little thing that wasn’t even worth getting angry about.
 Anyhow, I grabbed a bottle of my psychiatric medicine and went into the bathroom and closed the door.
 I looked at the bottle and pondered death, I wondered if there really was a hell, because if there was, it was considered a sin by the Christian God to commit suicide.
 I decided that there was no hell and even if there was, it couldn’t be worse than what I considered to be hell on earth.
-I also considered the pain my parents would feel, I smiled and felt a great satisfaction.
-I did not consider my siblings or anybody else for that matter.
+I also mulled over the pain my parents would feel, I smiled and felt great satisfaction as for my siblings or anybody else for that matter.
 As I pondered these things and looked at the bottle of medicine, my parents went about their doings in the house, totally unaware of what was about to happen.
 Finally deciding to kill myself, I asked myself how many pills it would take to do me in.
 I figured that about twenty pills would do me in.
-So I opened the bottle and poured out about twenty pills and feeling a great sense of revenge overcome me, I asked myself one last time if I really wanted to kill myself and I said to myself, “yes” in a way that only men who are completely consumed by the fires of resentments and revenge can understand.
+So I opened the bottle and poured out about twenty pills and feeling a great sense of revenge overcome me, I asked myself one last time if I really wanted to kill myself and I said to myself, “yes” in a way that only men who are entirely consumed by the fires of resentments and revenge can understand.
 Smiling to myself, I raise my hand to my mouth and deposit the medicine in my mouth and taking a large gulp of water, I swallow all the pills at once.
-My hate and desire for revenge is so powerful, it has completely overcome the natural instinct for life, the instinct that forces all life to stay alive at any cost.
+My hate and desire for revenge are so powerful, it has wholly overcome the natural desire for life, the instinct that forces all life to stay alive at any cost.

 Now for the main show.
 I stood there in the bathroom looking at myself in the mirror wondering when and what was going to happen.
 I did not have to wait long, just a few minutes.
 First I felt my body becoming heavy, a slowing down of life.
-Then a great sleepiness overcame me, I felt my body begin to sway and I entered a dark tunnel, the light receding into the distance.
-I felt my body begin to fall over like a tree and halfway to the floor I said to myself, “this is it” and then the darkness came over me completely and the world seemed lost to me forever and I to it.
+Then great sleepiness overcame me, I felt my body begin to sway, and I entered a dark tunnel, the light receding into the distance.
+I felt my body start to fall over like a tree, and halfway to the floor, I said to myself, “this is it,” and then the darkness came over me entirely and the world seemed lost to me forever and I to it.

-Nothing… no dreams, no visions, no hell, no heaven, no becoming a ghost, just nothingness.
+Nothing, no dreams, no visions, no hell, no heaven, no becoming a ghost, just nothingness.
 Devoid of all conscious thought.
-For all intents and purposes, I was dead.
-The dead feel nothing, think nothing, hear nothing, taste nothing, and there is nothing…
+I was dead.
+The dead feel nothing, think nothing, hear nothing, taste nothing, and there is nothing.

 The doctor tells them that it is impossible to overdose on the medicine, that it would take more pills than the stomach can hold.
 I am super annoyed with the doctor, that sneaky bastard.
 My parents much calmed down now, begin to talk with me.
-I act as if nothing special had happened.
-To get my mom and dad off my back I say sorry and it won’t happen again.
+I act as if nothing unusual had happened.
+To get my mom and dad off my back, I say sorry, and it won’t happen again.
 My parents are still very much upset, but they accept my apology.
 I don’t remember much after that, I think we were going on a road trip.
 It was to be two decades before I felt genuinely sorry and guilty for what I had done.
-I have since apologized to my mother and have wished that I could have made amends to my father while he was still alive.
-Only with age and working the 12 steps did I mature to the point where I understood that what I did was truly an evil act, so evil that I would take my own life out of a desire for revenge and hate so powerful that it drove me nearly to death.
-Most suicides are because the person is in pain and I was in great pain, but this suicide was driven by an evil desire to cause suffering in two human beings who had given me some sixteen or twenty years of love and caring, it was not always perfect, but they always loved me and all I could think to do was to hurt them in the worst way possible.
+I have since made amends to my mother and have wished that I could have made amends to my father while he was still alive, I did write a letter of amends to my father and read it to him even though he was gone.
+Only with age and working the 12 steps did I mature to the point where I understood that what I did was indeed an evil act, so evil that I would take my own life out of a desire for revenge and hate so powerful that it drove me nearly to death.
+Most suicides are because the person is in pain.
+I was in great pain, but this suicide was motivated by an evil desire to cause suffering in two human beings who had given me some sixteen or twenty years of love and caring.
+It was not always perfect, but they still loved me, and all I could think to do was to hurt them in the worst way possible.